-Following OpenGamma’s SIMM webinar (which you can watch here), I wanted to add a little bit more colour regarding the Initial Margin (IM) of swaptions in the SIMM(R) framework.
+Following OpenGamma’s SIMM webinar – What you need to know about calculating SIMM – I wanted to add a little bit more colour regarding the Initial Margin (IM) of swaptions in the SIMM(R) framework.

 In SIMM, the ‘S’ means standard.
 However, many people asked “how can this be for a liquid instrument like a swaption, when the numbers can be very different between counterparties?”

 Yes, the ‘S’ in SIMM means Standard, but the standardisation is related to the computation of the IM based on sensitivities (Delta/Vega), not on the computation of the sensitivities.
 The sensitivities in SIMM are considered the inputs and not part of the methodology.

 This variability of inputs is true for all models and all products.
 This is the case even for plain vanilla swaps where the sensitivities (bucketed PV01 or key rate durations) are strongly dependent on the interpolation mechanism.
 The high correlation between nodes in the risk weights/correlations approach selected for SIMM certainly lessens the impact on the IM, but it would already be present there.

 So, I have decided to present the results for swaptions for several reasons.

 - A personal reason: I’m an interest rate quant and I found my inspiration in that risk class when, almost 15 years ago, I wrote a paper titled ‘Swaptions: 1 Price, 10 Deltas, and… 6 1/2 Gammas’ (Henrard (2005) which was describing the same phenomenon that is at play here.